 I didn’t use this feature, but straps on both sides of the carrier allow it to be secured in a car.
 Sleepypod crash tests its entire line of dog harnesses and pet carriers in the same frontal crashes that ensure the effectiveness of child safety restraints.

 Sleepypod actually designed Max and Duke, the crash test dogs, for their safely testing program.
 Learn more about Max and Duke, and the program, in this video:

 Unlike most pet restraints that that are designed only for keeping your dog from roaming lose in the car and distracting you, each Sleepypod pet carrier is designed to secure a pet in the seat and keep them from flying around in the case of an accident.
 If I had rented a car when I reached my destination, I would have really appreciated this feature.

 I’ve never used any other pet airline carrier but, overall, I had zero complaints about the Sleepypod Air.
 I look forward to using it the next time I fly with Gretel.

-You can purchase the Sleepypod Air through for $159.99 on the Sleepypod Webiste.
+You can purchase the Sleepypod Air HERE (affiliate link).
 The limited edition robin’s egg blue carrier we have is not available until spring but several other colors are available.